 When it comes to US alcoholic drink equivalents we are talking one 12oz beer, a 5oz glass of wine or 1.5oz of liquor.
 But each of these beverages contain varying degrees of alcohol, so what does that mean for your Saturday night?

 Wine actually exists in an ABV sweet spot for a faster rate of absorption.
 While there are beverages with significantly more alcohol than wine, studies show that drinks with an alcohol content of 10-20% pass more quickly from the stomach to the small intestine — where the majority of alcohol is absorbed by the body — resulting in a lower median time for blood alcohol content to peak.
-In other words, champagne may not get you more drunk than another alcoholic beverage, but it will get you drunk faster.
+In other words, champagne may not get you more drunk overall than another alcoholic beverage, but it could get you drunk faster.